How to Play The Treble

 Tips and Strategy for The Treble

 Solving The Treble consistently requires a mix of football knowledge and logical thinking.
-Start by identifying the players whose stats you are most certain about.
+Start by scanning all nine players and identifying the ones whose stats you are most certain about.
 If you know a particular striker scored exactly 95 Premier League goals, that is a strong anchor point for the Goals category.
-Next, use the process of elimination — once you have confidently placed a few players, the remaining assignments often become clearer because the target numbers narrow down your options.
-Pay attention to the relative magnitudes of the targets.
-A very high Appearances target, for instance, suggests that a long-serving midfielder or defender belongs in that category rather than a player who only had a few seasons in the league.
-Do not rush your first attempt; take time to consider all the players and think about where each one fits best before committing your answers.
+With nine players to choose from, narrowing down the best three is half the battle — eliminate the decoys by thinking about which players are likely to have meaningful stats in the categories on offer.
+Next, use the process of elimination — once you have confidently placed a couple of players, the remaining assignments often become clearer.
+Pay attention to the target number and think about which combination of three stats could realistically reach it.
+Do not rush your first attempt; take time to consider all nine players and think about where each one fits best before committing your answers.
 Regular players will naturally build up a mental database of common stat ranges — knowing roughly how many caps most international players earn or how many goals a typical mid-table forward scores across a career gives you a framework to make educated guesses even when you are not sure of exact numbers.